The Inquisitor's Tale: Plot summary

-The novel is told by multiple narrators, all travelers at the Holy Cross-Roads Inn near Paris, set in early March 1242.
+The novel is originally told by multiple narrators, all travelers at the Holy Cross-Roads Inn near Paris, set in early March 1242.
 Marie, a brewer from the town of Saint-Geneviève, starts the story of Jeanne and the greyhound Gwenforte.
 The second hero, William, is introduced by a monk who serves as the librarian at the Monastery Saint-Martin.
 Jacob, the third, is introduced by Aron, the butcher in Nogent-sur-Oise.
 Each narrator is prompted to tell their tale by their fellow travelers; as a framing device, the Inn sequences are told from the perspective of Étienne, an agent of the Pope's Holy Inquisition.
+Once the three children actually arrive at the inn, the person collecting their tale joins them and the rest of the story is in the present tense as the in-universe author experiences the events of the story for himself instead of hearing it at the inn.

 The three children each have a different power.
-Jeanne is able to see the future, William has big size and physical strength, and Jacob can heal almost any wound.
+Jeanne is able to see the future, William has superhuman strength, and Jacob can heal almost any wound.
 They are pursued by King Louis IX and his agents after interfering with the events following Disputation of Paris, when hundreds of copies of the Talmud were burned.